usama967/usama967/README.md

 <h2 align="left">Hi 👋!
-My name is Sameer Aijaz and I'm a Software Engineer, from Pakistan</h2>
+My name is Usama Abdul Khalique and I'm a Software Engineer, from Pakistan</h2>

 ###